jgpws/jgd-black/README.md

 4. Enter sudo password
 5. `ls` to check that the theme folder is present

-Once installed, use a theme switching application such as LXAppearance or Gnome Tweak Tool to change the theme to JGD-Black
+Once installed, you can use a theme switching application such as **LXAppearance** or **Gnome Tweak Tool** to change the theme to JGD-Black

 ## How to install the Clearlooks theme engine